loop-payments/prisma-lint/RULES.md

     /// prisma-lint-ignore-model require-field tenantId

 That will ignore only `tenantId` field violations for the model.
-Other require fields will still be enforced.
-A comma-separated list of fields can be provided to ignore multiple require fields.
+Other required fields will still be enforced.
+A comma-separated list of fields can be provided to ignore multiple required fields.

 ### Configuration